Berlin: Companies

-As of 2018, the three largest banks headquartered in the capital were Deutsche Kreditbank, Landesbank Berlin and Berlin Hyp.
+As of 2023, Sparkassen-Finanzgruppe, a network of public banks that together form the largest financial services group in Germany and in all of Europe, is headquartered in Berlin.
+The Bundesverband der Deutschen Volksbanken und Raiffeisenbanken has its headquarters in Berlin, managing around 1.200 trillion euros.
+The three largest banks in the capital are Deutsche Kreditbank, Landesbank Berlin and Berlin Hyp.

 Mercedes-Benz Group manufactures cars, and BMW builds motorcycles in Berlin.
 In 2022, American electric car manufacturer Tesla opened its first European Gigafactory outside the city borders in Grünheide (Mark), Brandenburg.
 The Pharmaceuticals division of Bayer and Berlin Chemie are major pharmaceutical companies in the city.

 Tourism and conventions

 Berlin had 788 hotels with 134,399 beds in 2014.
 The city recorded 28.7 million overnight hotel stays and 11.9 million hotel guests in 2014.
 Tourism figures have more than doubled within the last ten years and Berlin has become the third-most-visited city destination in Europe.
 Some of the most visited places in Berlin include: Potsdamer Platz, Brandenburger Tor, the Berlin wall, Alexanderplatz, Museumsinsel, Fernsehturm, the East-Side Gallery, Schloss-Charlottenburg, Zoologischer Garten, Siegessäule, Gedenkstätte Berliner Mauer, Mauerpark, Botanical Garden, Französischer Dom, Deutscher Dom and Holocaust-Mahnmal.
 The largest visitor groups are from Germany, the United Kingdom, the Netherlands, Italy, Spain and the United States.

 According to figures from the International Congress and Convention Association in 2015, Berlin became the leading organizer of conferences globally, hosting 195 international meetings.
 Some of these congress events take place on venues such as CityCube Berlin or the Berlin Congress Center (bcc).

 The Messe Berlin (also known as Berlin ExpoCenter City) is the main convention organizing company in the city.
 Its main exhibition area covers more than 160000 m2.
-Several large-scale trade fairs like the consumer electronics trade fair IFA, the ILA Berlin Air Show, the Berlin Fashion Week (including the Premium Berlin and the Panorama Berlin), the Green Week, the Fruit Logistica, the transport fair InnoTrans, the tourism fair ITB and the adult entertainment and erotic fair Venus are held annually in the city, attracting a significant number of business visitors.
+Several large-scale trade fairs like the consumer electronics trade fair IFA, where the first practical audio tape recorder and the first completely electronic television system were first introduced to the public, the ILA Berlin Air Show, the Berlin Fashion Week (including the Premium Berlin and the Panorama Berlin), the Green Week, the Fruit Logistica, the transport fair InnoTrans, the tourism fair ITB and the adult entertainment and erotic fair Venus are held annually in the city, attracting a significant number of business visitors.